The Sad, Strange Saga of "Papa John" Schnatter

 "Papa John" Schnatter is a broken man.

-If his latest interview—in which he points cryptically to an unspecified future when "the record will be straight"—were not a clear enough sign of a shattered ego, the fact that he claims to have eaten 40 pizzas in the last 30 days drives the point home.
+If his 2019 interview — in which he claimed cryptically that "the record will be straight" — were not a clear enough sign of a shattered ego, the fact that he claims to have eaten 40 pizzas in the last 30 days really drives the point home.

 While it remains to be seen if his ominous predictions are based on evidence, his track record doesn't suggest a strong chance.
 For the most part, his history in the public eye can only suggest a broken man, stripped of his legacy by his own hubris, and sitting sadly atop an unconscionable mass of hoarded wealth.